-Phronesis saw “Practical Truth” derived through whatever a Community with a range of opinions convinced each other was True.
+Truth was derived through whatever a Community with various opinions convinced each other was true.

-In contrast, Plato pursued a quest for an objective Philosophical Truth that was based on a universal set of moral values that were outside of any individual’s subjective truths, beliefs or perception.
+In contrast, Plato pursued a quest for an objective Philosophical Truth that was based on a universal set of moral values that were outside of any individual’s subjective truths, beliefs or perceptions.

-Objective moral values such as good, beauty, justice and virtue provided clear knowledge and a “north star” to navigate the complexity of Reality.
+Objective moral values such as good, beauty, justice and virtue provided clear knowledge and a guiding north star .

 Plato’s perspective highlighted the importance of the discipline of Philosophy as a form of inner development and critical investigation — an effort to improve one’s life and to know what was good and true.